 Running a business requires you to wear many hats.
 As an entrepreneur, time and money are two of your most valuable assets, which is why you should be careful about where you’re investing them.

 Once your business starts to grow, so will the complexity of its tasks, such as building customer relationships, managing the sales process and keeping track of financials.

 This is the time to hire external help so you can focus on strategising and making important business decisions instead of juggling day-to-day tasks.
 They’ll also be able to recommend viable financial actions after analysing your accounting data and statements, such as where to cut costs and where to invest more money.

 Hiring an accountant may temporarily increase your business costs, but can help you save thousands of pounds in the long run.
 This type of unlimited support from the right accountant will certainly pay for itself based on the expert advice and guidance you’ll receive.

-For example, there are different rules for self-assessment and corporation tax vs. what’s expected from a limited company or a partnership, and your accountant will know exactly how to navigate these complex scenarios.
+For example, as we touched on above, there are different rules for self-assessment and corporation tax vs. what’s expected from sole traders, a limited company, or a partnership, and your accountant will know exactly how to navigate these complex scenarios.
 As tax laws and regulations differ depending on how your business is structured, an accountant’s insights can save your business from facing hefty fines in this regard.

 2. Make better business decisions